Cambridge Analytica: Data scandal

 Emma Briant, an academic at the University of Essex, had researched the firm and the parent company SCL, interviewing employees as part of her research on political propaganda and her 2015 book Propaganda and Counter-Terrorism.
 During the revelations she published evidence through the British Parliament's Fake News Inquiry indicating that Cambridge Analytica did work for the UK's LeaveEU Brexit campaign during the 2016 EU Referendum which they denied.
 The Information Commissioner's Office decided in February 2019 to audit the campaign, and its funder Arron Banks company Eldon Insurance for unlawful marketing involving repurposing of data.
 In November 2020, the Information Commissioner Elizabeth Denham wrote that she "found no further evidence to change [her] earlier view that SCL/CA were not involved in the EU referendum campaign in the UK."
 She also said she found no evidence of Russian involvement in the referendum.

 Aftermath

 Following the downfall of Cambridge Analytica, a number of companies have been established by executives who had also been involved with Cambridge Analytica.
 In July 2018, several former Cambridge Analytica staff launched Auspex International, a company intended to influence politics and society in Africa and the Middle East; another company called Emerdata also had substantial overlap with Cambridge Analytica.
 According to the Associated Press, Data Propria, a data analysis firm launched May 2018, is run by former officials at Cambridge Analytica.

 A firm called Emic, set up by staff from the original SCL defence contractor were revealed in 2020 by Emma Briant to be continuing to work for governments.

 In December 2022, Facebook's owner Meta Platforms agreed to pay $725 million to settle a class-action lawsuit that alleged the company improperly shared users' information with Cambridge Analytica.

+In July 2026, Futurism reported that the Cambridge Analytica website was live again, with apparently different users and consisting primarily of AI slop.